 The Double-Edge Sword of One Man’s Chemotherapy Drug

-Medical Mysteries is a column about the diagnosis of complicated medical cases at Brigham and Women’s Hospital.
+Medical Mysteries is a column about the diagnosis and treatment of complicated medical cases at Brigham and Women’s Hospital (BWH).
 Below is a medical mystery excerpted from the feature article, Mastering Vigilance, by Jennifer Reardon, in the summer Issue of Brigham Health magazine.

 Win Thurber’s trip to Brigham and Women’s Hospital (BWH) from his home in Alabama was a last resort.

 For eight years, the 75-year-old had successfully treated a recurrence of non-Hodgkin’s lymphoma with the cancer drug rituximab, and was enjoying an active life as chairman and CEO of an international shipping company.

 In this video, Win Thurber and his physician at BWH, Mariana Castells, MD, PhD, describe his harrowing, nearly fatal allergic reaction to medication.

 During his treatment, Thurber’s health began to deteriorate.
 He couldn’t walk.
 He needed supplemental oxygen to breathe.
 Baffled by this sharp decline, Thurber’s physicians recommended he go to Boston to see specialists at BWH.

 But Thurber and his wife, Kathy, worried he was too sick to fly commercially.
 Knowing what was at stake, they chartered a private plane for the 1,400-mile journey.